NiX3r/SoftBot/README.md

   - `!sb inquiry show` - show all description of a selected inquiry

 *`*` stands for necassary input variables*

+### Server admins commands

+- `!sb channel <channel-ping>` - set up channel where every notification will be sended ( only creator of offer and bot admins can use this command )

+- `!sb team-role <role-ping>` - set up team role if needed

 ### Bot admins commands